Participation in the 2025 Computational Humanities Research Conference

 Talk on Early Modern Paratexts

-- On December 2, Márton Szentpéteri delivered a talk at the 2nd Conference of the Design and Art Theory Section of the Hungarian Association of Cultural Anthropology (MAKAT).
+- On 2 December, Márton Szentpéteri delivered a talk at the 2nd Conference of the Design and Art Theory Section of the Hungarian Association of Cultural Anthropology (MAKAT).
 His presentation, titled “The Unvisible Turns Visible: Early Modern Paratexts”, focused on material paratexts and metaphorical frontispieces.
-More information is available on the association website.
+More information is available on the association’s website.

 New Publications

-- Two new publications by Martin Žemla, although created outside TOME within different research projects, are still thematically very interesting for TOMEists:
+- Two new publications by Martin Žemla, although created outside TOME within thematically related but institutionally different research projects, can still be very interesting for TOMEists:

-- A collective volume titled Thaddaeus Hagecius, or Hájek, 1526–1600, edited by Martin Žemla and published by Amsterdam University Press within the Scientiae studies book series: View details.
-This is a first monograph on Hagecius in English, with an extended Czech version expected later this year.
+- A collective volume titled Thaddaeus Hagecius, or Hájek, 1526–1600, edited by Martin Žemla and published by the Amsterdam University Press within the Scientiae studies book series: This is a first monograph on Hagecius in English, with an extended Czech version expected later this year.

-2. Khunrath in context, co-authored by Vladimír Karpenko, Ivo Purš, and Martin Žemla, now published by Brill: View publication.
+2. Khunrath in context, co-authored by Vladimír Karpenko, Ivo Purš, and Martin Žemla, was now published by Brill.

 Upcoming Workshop: TOME & VERITRACE

-- A joint workshop for the TOME and VERITRACE (project website) projects is planned for May 26–27, 2025, in Pilsen.
+- A joint workshop for the TOME and VERITRACE research projects is planned for 26-27 May 2025 in Pilsen.

 Call for Participation: Digital History Hackathon

-- The Call for Participation for the upcoming digital history hackathon is now open.
+- Call for Participation for the upcoming digital history hackathon is now open.
 The event is organised outside the TOME project and financed by EU Peace (http://www.eupeace.eu/).
-However, all who are interested are welcome to join, and the inclusion of the NOSCEMUS corpus in the event adds relevance for TOMEists.
+However, TOMEists and all who are interested are welcome to join, and the inclusion of the NOSCEMUS corpus in the event’s training datasets adds relevance for TOME.

 Leave a Reply